Welcome to the Senior Psychiatrists!

 World Patient Safety Day Blog by Donna Vanderpool

 World Patient Safety Day 2021 is September 17th, and this year’s topic is safe maternal and newborn care.
 In our efforts to support mental health and all those served by and working in the field of psychiatry, we are pleased to feature Donna Vanderpool, MBA, JD, PRMS Director of Risk Management, as our blogger this month.
 In her article, Donna shares strategies that doctors can implement to provide good clinical care in honor of World Patient Safety Day this September.

 Please save-the-date for our next PRMS Psych-cess: Forensic Psychiatry on Thursday, November 4, 2021.
 PRMS Psych-cess is a virtual event for residents, fellows, and early career psychiatrists, led by experts in the field to set attendees up for success.
 Stay tuned for more details and the registration link!

-Click here for links to past Lessons Learned
+Click here for links to archived Lessons Learned interactive programs.

 Sponsored by PRMS